emqx/cloud-docs/en_US/billing/billing_information.md

       <td>Conditional</td>
       <td>
          The form displays the VAT/GST ID field if you select a country other than the United States.
-         If your company's billing address is in a country other than the United States (USA), EMQX typically charges VAT if you do not enter a valid VAT ID Number on your billing information.<br>
+         If your company's billing address is in a country other than the United States (USA), EMQX typically charges VAT if you do not enter a valid VAT ID number on your billing information.<br>
-         - If your billing address is in Germany, EMQX always charges VAT, even with a valid VAT ID Number.<br>
+         - If your billing address is in Germany, EMQX always charges VAT, even with a valid VAT ID number.<br>
          - To learn more about VAT/GST, see <a href="./taxation.html">Taxation by Region.</a>
       </td>
    </tr>